jackbittiner/Viagogogogogo/README.md

 __Design__: I tend to always focus on the backend of a project first, and then make it look pretty afterwards.
 If I had more time I would design the page more and give it some pizzazz that it desperately needs.

+__Price__: If there are no tickets for an event, the price on the front-end is displayed as '$undefined'.
+I would implement a simple if else statement here that would display "There are no tickets for this event" if there were no tickets.

+## Thank you!

+Thank you for taking the time to look over this test!
+There is still a bit more work that needs to be done on it, but I hope it showcases my ability to think logically and work well with code!